 The main reason why monstera leaves don’t split is because they need more light.

 Plants use sunlight to make energy (i.e., eat), and they need that energy to support healthy leaf growth.
 Producing those big, beautiful, fenestrated leaves takes a LOT of energy!

 Without sufficient light, your monstera can still survive and even grow, but the new leaves will be smaller and lack those incredible holes and slits.

 There are leafless brown growths coming off of my Monstera.
 Is that normal?

 Yes!
-These are aerial roots and they are totally normal.
-In nature, these are what helps give support to the plant and allow it to climb and reach more light.
+These are aerial roots, and they are totally normal.
+In nature, these are what help give support to the plant and allow it to climb and reach more light.